bryantclark/alrightyyyyyyyyyy/PlanSimple.md

     return () => unsubscribe();
 });

 Resource: Firebase Documentation: Get real-time updates with Cloud Firestore Step 3: Writing Player Input
-The write function remains the same, as Firebase API calls are standard JavaScript promises.
 Write Function: Use updateDoc to write only the local player's specific fields, like their lastInput or targetPosition. import { doc, updateDoc } from 'firebase/firestore';
 // ... when 'right' key is pressed